Indradevi

 Indradevi (ឥន្ទ្រទេវី; fl.
 1181) was a queen of the Khmer Empire through her marriage to king Jayavarman VII (r.
-1181-1219).
+1181–1219).
 Reportedly, she influenced affairs of state through her spouse, particularly in favor of Buddhism.
-She was also active as a poet, and as a professor.
+She was also the first known female Cambodian poet, as well as a professor.

 Life

 She was the daughter of ‘kshatriyas, amongst the elite of the royal family’, and the elder sister of queen Jayarajadevi, the first queen of Jayavarman VII.
 She and her sister were well-educated Buddhists.
 Indrani later stated that their father was ‘Ja … ’, descended from ‘Rudravarman’ and a woman entitled ‘queen’, and their mother was a descendant of Rajendradevi.

-Before her brother-in-law became a king, he was often absent, and Indradevi, who was a Buddhist, comforted her sister with the teachings of Buddhism and are said to have ‘initiated [Jayarajadevi] into the peace and tranquillity of the teachings of the Buddha, away from the fire of torment’.
+Before her brother-in-law became a king, he was often absent, and Indradevi, who was a Buddhist, comforted her sister with the teachings of Buddhism, and is said to have ‘initiated [Jayarajadevi] into the peace and tranquillity of the teachings of the Buddha, away from the fire of torment’.

 When Jayavarman VII succeeded to the throne, queen Jayarajadevi was praised for donating all her property to the poor.
 After her conversion, queen Jayarajadevi became a teacher herself and: